Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 \subsection{Tropicalization for a family of subschemes}

-The constructions extend to flat families of subschemes of a logarithmic scheme.
-We will consider subschemes in $X$ over valued fields $K$ that extend the trivially valued ground field $\CC$.
+The constructions extend to flat one-parameter families of subschemes.
+We will consider subschemes in $X$ that are defined over a valued field $K$ that extends the trivially valued ground field $\CC$.

 In order to avoid foundational issues, we will assume that all subschemes are defined over the localization of a smooth algebraic curve of finite type.
+The assumption is made so we can appeal to the relationship between tropicalization via valuations and via logarithmic geometry, which has only received a definitive treatment under these hypotheses~\cite{U15}.
+The valued field will arise for us in the study of the valuative criterion for properness.
 The relevant moduli spaces will be shown to be of finite type, so this is a harmless assumption.